HIIT/PeyeDF/README.md

 DiMe on that machine will be able to read the database (assuming that username and password match).
 DiMe can also be installed on a (local) network server so that it can be used by multiple users simultaneously.

+## MIDAS

+[MIDAS](https://github.com/bwrc/MIDAS) is a python framework for real-time computation of physiological data, which PeyeDF supports.

 ## Clone